vestrel00/contacts-android/howto/howto-sync-contact-data.md

 > For more info, read [How do I learn more about "local" (device-only) contacts?](/howto/howto-learn-more-about-local-contacts.md)

+## When are changes synced?

+In general, the Contacts Provider and the registered sync adapters are responsible for triggering sync events as long as Contacts sync is enabled for the Account in the system settings.

+You can manually trigger a sync through the system sync settings.
+Some events that will probably trigger a sync are;

+- Getting network connection from a state where there was not network connection (offline -> online).
+- Adding an Account.
+- Removing an Account

+Until changes are synced, local changes will not take effect.
+Some examples are;

+- RawContact rows are marked for deletion but remain until synced.
+- Group rows are marked for deletion but remain until synced.
+- New lookup key is not assigned after associating a local RawContact to an Account.

 ## Some custom data provided in this library are not synced

 The `Gender` and `HandleName` custom data will not be synced because they are not account specific